Multi-Platform Database Support¶

 Cloud Platforms:

-# Databricks: Use larger cluster
+# Databricks SQL: Use larger cluster

 adapter = DatabricksAdapter(